Coby-T/nightlife-app/README.md

 #Nightlife App

-This is design help people coordinate a night out as part of the freeCodeCamp curriculum.
+This app is designed help people coordinate a night out as part of the freeCodeCamp curriculum.

 ### User Stories
 * User Story: As an unauthenticated user, I can view all bars in my area.